Nancy Wilson (rock musician): Early endeavors

-Two of the Wilson sisters' friends joined them to form the Wilsons' first music group, The Viewpoints.
+Two of the Wilson sisters' friends joined them to form the Wilsons' first music group, the Viewpoints.
 The Viewpoints were a four-part harmony vocal group.
 Later that year, Ann purchased her first guitar, a Kent acoustic, with money given to her by her grandmother.
 Wilson's parents soon bought Nancy a smaller guitar, but since it would not stay in tune, she began playing Ann's Kent guitar.
 The Viewpoints' first public show was a folk festival on Vashon Island in 1967.
 In Wilson's words, "We didn't get paid, but since there were people sitting in folding chairs, we considered it a professional gig."
 The band played at venues such as drive-ins, auto shows, and church socials.

 The Wilsons' public debut as a duo took place on Mother's Day at their church.
 Later at a church Youth Day event, the duo performed "The Great Mandala (The Wheel of Life)" by Peter, Paul and Mary, Elvis Presley's "Crying in the Chapel", and The Doors' "When the Music's Over".
 The anti-war sentiment, and the irreverence for the venue in some of the lyrics, offended a number of people.
 By the time they finished, more than half had walked out.
 Wilson felt some guilt over the event, but "it lit a bonfire under us because we saw for the first time that what we did on stage could have an impact on an audience."

-While still a senior in high school, Ann joined a band whose drummer knew a country songwriter who needed a backing band to play on his songwriting demos; Wilson and sister Ann entered a recording studio in Seattle to record the demos.
+While still a senior in high school, Ann joined a band whose drummer knew a country songwriter in need of a backing band to play on his demos; Wilson and sister Ann entered a recording studio in Seattle to record the demos.
 During the session, the engineer allowed them to record the song "Through Eyes and Glass", which Nancy and Ann had written.
 The engineer had his own record label, and liked their songs enough that he offered to make up 500 copies "for a few bucks".
 Nancy and Ann's first single appeared on the B-side of the country track titled "I'm Gonna Drink My Hurt Away".
 It was credited to Ann Wilson and the Daybreaks, which was not the name of the band, and it omitted Nancy as co-songwriter.
 Later, the sisters were returned 250 unsold copies of the record.